MonaSolutions/MonaServer/doc/scalability.rst

 Exchange data and resources
 ***********************************

-To exchange data between servers you have to call the *server:send* method on sender side (see *server* object description on `Server Application, API <./api.html>`_) and you have to define RPC server functions as a member of server object on the receiver side:
+To exchange data between servers you have to call the *server:send* method on sender side (see :ref:`ref-server` object description) and you have to define RPC server functions as a member of server object on the receiver side:

 .. code-block:: lua